How to Cook Lion’s Mane Mushrooms (Quick & Tasty!)

 - 1/2 lemon, juiced

-- 1 tbsp Za'atar Spice Blend (Can sub any/all of these: thyme,sumac, sesame seeds)
+- 1 tbsp Za'atar Spice Blend (see notes)

 - 2 tbsp feta cheese garnish (can sub fresh goat cheese)